-2. Decorate cautiously.
-Electric cords are another big Halloween hazard to pets, says Dr. Howe—they can easily chew on them or get tangled up.
-When possible, opt for decorations that work on batteries rather than cords.
-If you must use cords, run them so that they are out of your pet’s reach.
+Electric cords are another big Halloween hazard to pets, says Dr. Howe—pets can easily chew on them or get tangled up.
+When possible, opt for decorations that run on batteries rather than cords.
+If you must use cords, keep them out of your pet’s reach.

 During trick-or-treating hours on the big day, the best course of action is to keep your pets safely crated or penned, out of sight of the front door.
 The Frisco Dog Exercise Pen is a great option that comes in five sizes to suit all breeds of dogs.